Getting Started

 Section titled “Scaffold a project”orgloop initThe wizard prompts for a project name and which connectors to include.
 Select webhook only — that’s all you need for this tier.

-Section titled “Validate and run”orgloop validateorgloop startOrgLoop is now running.
-The webhook source is listening on http://localhost:3000/webhook.
+Section titled “Install dependencies and run”npm installorgloop validateorgloop startOrgLoop is now running.
+The webhook source is listening on http://localhost:4800/webhook/webhook.

 Send a test event